Strategic-Software-Solutions/CovidRegistry/README.md

 This repository serves as the documentation and provides an example of how to work with the Bio-Linked coronavirus question API utilizing an Ionic/Angular Web Application.

+**This application is no longer live or supported, the following represents a early version of the application.**

 # Table of Contents
 - [Live Version](#Live-Version)
 - [Host Your Own](#Host-Your-Own)